moun-io/moun.web.v2/README.md

 # Moun Web V2

 ### Project Overview
-Moun Web V2 is a modern web application built to provide a seamless experience for users engaging with the Moun platform.
-Developed using the latest web technologies, it focuses on performance, maintainability, and scalability.
+Moun Web V2 is a front-side modern web application built to provide a seamless experience for users engaging with the Moun platform.
+Developed using the latest web technologies.

 ---